dolphindb/Tutorials_EN/single_machine_cluster_deploy.md

 #### 3.3.6 Start data nodes

 Select all nodes, click on the "execute" button and confirm.
 It may take 30 second to 1 minute for all the nodes to successfully start.
 Click on the "refresh" button to check the status of the nodes.
-When you see the **State** column is full of green check marks, this mean all the nodes have been successfully started.
+When you see the "State" column is full of green check marks, this mean all the nodes have been successfully started.

 ![](images/cluster_web_start_node.JPG)